The Business Broker

 The mass market business brokers never specialise - they tend to take on anything and everything, whatever the size, whatever the sector!
 Going with them is not the best way to achieve top price. #businessbrokers

 Interestingly, none of those names come up in Google searches for business brokers!
-If you were an accountancy practice looking to find a good broker, and using Google, you'll have missed the UK intermediaries most competent at selling accountancy practices.
-You'll also have missed the strategic, industry specific buyers who go directly to these brokers!
+If you were an accountancy practice looking to find a good broker to sell your practice, and using Google, you'll have missed the UK intermediaries most competent at selling accountancy practices.
+By extension, you'll also have lost access to the strategic, industry specific buyers who go directly to these brokers!

 (Note: Some larger brokers have 2-3 areas of specialisation.)